Aggressor (horse): 1960: five-year-old season

 Aggressor began his 1960 campaign by winning the John Porter Stakes at Newbury but was then beaten into third place by Lucky Guy and Barclay in the Coronation Stakes.

 At Royal Ascot in June, Aggressor produced his best performance to date, beating the 1959 Epsom Derby winner Parthia in the Hardwicke Stakes.
 Aggressor and Parthia met again in the King George VI and Queen Elizabeth Stakes over the same course and distance a month later.
 The 2/5 favourite for the race was Prince Aly Khan's filly Petite Etoile, winner of the 1000 Guineas, Epsom Oaks, Sussex Stakes and Coronation Cup.
 Ridden by Jimmy Lindley, Aggressor, who was well-suited by the rain-softened ground went to the front in the straight and held off the challenge of Petite Etoile in the closing stages to win by half a length.

 Assessment

 Aggressor was awarded a rating of 130 by Timeform in 1960.

 In their book A Century of Champions, John Randall and Tony Morris rated Aggressor a "poor" winner of the King George VI and Queen Elizabeth Stakes.

 Stud record

 Aggressor was not a notable success as a sire of winners.
 The most successful of his offspring was the filly Dibidale, who won the Irish Oaks and the Yorkshire Oaks in 1974 and was an unlucky loser of The Oaks, in which her saddle slipped in the closing stages.

 Aggressor's daughter Aggravate (who won the Park Hill Stakes) was exported to Walter Jacobs's Fährhof Stud (near Bremen, Germany), where she foaled among others the German champion-racehorse and leading sire Acatenango.

+Pedigree

+Aggressor is inbred 5S x 4D to the stallion Phalaris, meaning that he appears fifth generation (via Colorado) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.